 The paper also found that testing of multiple stents such as those in an overlapped condition or larger-sized stents such as those implanted into the superficial femoral artery may generate nickel release rates higher than USP’s permissible daily exposure for nickel of 0.5 μg/Kg/day.
 Furthermore, Sullivan et al showed that radial compression levels affected some stents but not all.

-Since the FDA guidance document recommends that testing should be performed on as-manufactured devices after subjecting the device to simulated use testing, MDT has come up with a novel test setup that allows for in vitro nickel ion release measurements during fatigue testing.
+Since the FDA guidance document recommends that testing should be performed on as-manufactured devices after subjecting the device to simulated use testing, our medical device testing experts have come up with a novel test setup that allows for in vitro nickel ion release measurements during fatigue testing.
 This type of testing closely mimics physiologic conditions and captures both the initial bolus release of nickel as well as the longer term nickel ion release profile in vitro.
 Nickel ions are captured in a suitable, low volume reservoir as the device is being radially fatigued.
 Fluid samples are regularly tested using inductively coupled plasma optical emission spectrometry (ICP-OES).
 This test setup can be readily modified for different types of medical devices, for which nickel ion release characterization combined with mechanical loading is desired.

 Nickel Ion leaching is an important consideration with medical devices that are deployed within the human vasculature.
-The nickel ion release measurement evaluation method developed by MDT enables the researcher to evaluate the effect fatigue has on nickel ion leaching.
-Contact MDT today to discuss testing your NiTi or other nickel-rich material derived medical device design under physiologically-relevant conditions.
+The nickel ion release measurement evaluation method developed by Element enables the researcher to evaluate the effect fatigue has on nickel ion leaching.
+Contact our experts today to discuss testing your NiTi or other nickel-rich material derived medical device design under physiologically-relevant conditions.